-- A member of campus police or campus safety/security responsible for campus security: - An individual who has responsibility for campus security but does not constitute a police or security department (for example, monitoring the entrance to a building); - An individual or organization specified in the institution's security policy as an individual or organization to which students and employees should report criminal offenses; - · Officials with significant responsibility for student and campus activities.
+- A member of campus police or Campus Safety/security responsible for campus security; - An individual who has responsibility for campus security but does not constitute a police or security department (for example, monitoring the entrance to a building); - An individual or organization specified in the institution's security policy as an individual or organization to which students and employees should report criminal offenses; - Officials with significant responsibility for student and campus activities.

-The College requires that any Occidental CSA who becomes aware of a crime at Occidental or a crime involving a member of the College community immediately report the incident to the Chief of Campus Safety or the Clery Act Administrator.
-All Occidental CSAs receive Clery Act training every academic year.
+The College requires that any Occidental CSA who becomes aware of a crime at Occidental or a crime involving a member of the College community must immediately report the incident to Campus Safety or Title IX, as appropriate.